dpetrosy/42-Fractol/README.md

 **2. How to run the program**

-Run the executable too see help message:
+Run the executable too see the help message:
 ```shell
 ./fractol
 ```